diegolamonica/EUCookieLaw3/readme.md

 The initialization method `new EUCookieLaw()` expects optionally a settings argument in JSON format.

+#### `runLegacyMode`
+By default is `true` to grant the backcompatibility with previous version of EUCookieLaw3.
+If set to false, EUCookieLaw3 will not start to observe the content of the page since the script will invoke the `run` method.

 #### `expiringPeriod`

 Accepts an integer value that defines the number of days before the agreement expires.